alanrob17/Understanding-Typescript/01-Getting-started.md

 # Getting Started

-## What is Typescript
+## What is TypeScript

-Typescript is a programming language but it's also a tool.
-It's a powerful compiler which you run over your code to compile your typescript code to JavaScript.
+TypeScript is a programming language but it's also a tool.
+It's a powerful compiler which you run over your code to compile your TypeScript code to JavaScript.

-So what you get as a result when writing code in typescript is JavaScript but you didn't write that JavaScript code instead you wrote typescript code with all the new features and all the advantages and you get normal JavaScript code.
+So what you get as a result when writing code in TypeScript is JavaScript but you didn't write that JavaScript code instead you wrote TypeScript code with all the new features and all the advantages and you get normal JavaScript code.

-Well that of course brings up one important question how can typescript add new features if what you get in the end is regular JavaScript.
-The answer is the typescript compiler compiles these new features to JavaScript work arounds.
+Well that of course brings up one important question how can TypeScript add new features if what you get in the end is regular JavaScript.
+The answer is the TypeScript compiler compiles these new features to JavaScript work arounds.

 Of course it can't add what's not possible at all in the JavaScript language but it can add new features that simply are easier to use with a nicer syntax.

-In addition Typescript of course does one important thing which the name already implies.
+In addition TypeScript of course does one important thing which the name already implies.

 It adds **types**.
 It adds a feature to the JavaScript language which will actually give you as a developer an opportunity of identifying errors in your code before your script runs.

-So why would we use typescript?
+So why would we use TypeScript?
 Consider this example, a fairly simple JavaScript function which adds two numbers.

 #### HTML